doublecloud/python-sdk/README.md

 sdk = doublecloud.SDK(iam_token="t1.9eu...")
 ```

-Check `examples` directory for more examples.
+Check the `examples` directory for more examples.

-## Contributing
+## How to contribute

 ### Dependencies

-Use `make venv` command to install library, its production and development dependencies.
+Use `make venv` command to install the library, its production and development dependencies.
 Use `make submodule` to fetch proto specifications.
 Use `make generate` to generate wrappers for gRPC services.

 ### Formatting

 Use `make format` to autoformat code with various set of tools.

 ### Tests

-- `make test` to run tests for current python version
+* `make test` to run tests for current python version
-- `make lint` to run only linters for current python version
+* `make lint` to run only linters for current python version
-- `make tox-current` to run all checks (tests + code style checks + linters + format check) for current python version
+* `make tox-current` to run all checks (tests + code style checks + linters + format check) for current python version
-- `make tox` to run all checks for all supported (installed in your system) python versions
+* `make tox` to run all checks for all supported (installed in your system) python versions

 ### Maintaining

-If pull request consists of several meaningful commits, that should be preserved,
-then use "Rebase and merge" option.
-Otherwise use "Squash and merge".
+If a pull request consists of several meaningful commits that should be preserved, use the **Rebase and merge** option.
+Otherwise, use **Squash and merge**.

-New release (changelog, tag and pypi upload) will be automatically created
-on each push to main via Github Actions workflow.
+New release (changelog, tag and pypi upload) will be automatically created on each push to main via Github Actions workflow.